waseemingly/tp/docs/UserGuide.md

 ### **Import**

-#### Import developers' deatils: `import-developer`
+#### Import developers' details : `import-developer`

-Takes in a CSV file and populates the internal list of developers if the file is formatted correctly
+Takes in a CSV file and populates the internal list of developers if the file is formatted correctly.

 Format: `import-developer [FILENAME]`